 I am a Post-doctoral RA in the Department of Computing at Imperial College London, where I completed my PhD Computing degree (2010 - 2014) under the supervision of Professor Nobuko Yoshida and Professor Wayne Luk.
 The title of my thesis is Safe and Scalable Parallel Programming with Session Types.

 My research centres around a typing system for the Pi-calculus (session types) and its practical applications as a programming abstraction and model, verification technique, and a means of understanding concurrency in high performance and parallel computing systems.
 I am a member of Mobility Reading Group.
 See my publications on DBLP or my main publications here.

 I developed Session C, a programming framework for C language based on the theory of session types, to guarantee communication safety and free of communication deadlocks in message-passing based distributed parallel applications.
-I develop and maintain a parameteric extension to the Scribble protocol description language, called Pabble, to describe high-level interaction protocols for scalable parallel applications.
+I developed and maintain a parametric extension to the Scribble protocol description language, called Pabble, to describe high-level interaction protocols for scalable parallel applications.
 I developed dingo-hunter, a static deadlock detector for the Go programming language, based on global graph synthesis technique by Lange, Tuosto and Yoshida at POPL’15.